-Sony RX1R II versus Sony A6000
+Sony RX1R II vs A6000

 The Sony Cyber-shot DSC-RX1R II and the Sony Alpha A6000 are two enthusiast cameras that were revealed to the public, respectively, in October 2015 and February 2014.
 The RX1R II is a fixed lens compact, while the A6000 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (RX1R II) and an APS-C (A6000) sensor.
-The RX1R II has a resolution of 42.2 megapixel, whereas the A6000 provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The RX1R II has a resolution of 42.2 megapixels, whereas the A6000 provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Sony RX1R II vs Sony A6000
+Body comparison: Sony RX1R II vs A6000

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6000 is notably larger (9 percent) than the Sony RX1R II.
 In this context, it is worth noting that neither the RX1R II nor the A6000 are weather-sealed.